 Test dates are one of Friday 29th November, Tuesday 3rd December and Thursday 5th December 2024.
-Candidates only sit the assessment once, irrespective of the number of Consortium schools to which they Is the assessment adaptive or non-adaptive?
-What does are applying.
+Candidates only sit the assessment once, irrespective of the number of Consortium schools to which they are applying.

 Offers will be sent out to arrive on Friday 14th February 2025 with acceptances due by Thursday 6th March 2025 at noon.